Anuragbiotech/Gearing-Up-Goodcabs-Performance-Metrics-to-Drive-Operational-Excellence/Ad-hoc Queries/SQL Query.md

 |Visakhapatnam	|June		|5000			|4478			|Below Target		|-10.44
 |Visakhapatnam	|March		|4500			|4877			|Above Target		|8.38
 |Visakhapatnam	|May		|5000			|4812			|Below Target		|-3.76

+**Explanation:**

+1. **Aggregate Actual Trips:**
+In the actual_trips CTE, we calculate the total number of trips (COUNT(ft.trip_id)) for each city and month by formatting fact_trips.date to the first day of the month using DATE_FORMAT(ft.date, '%Y-%m-01').
+2. **Join with Targets:**
+    In the performance_comparison CTE, we join the aggregated trips (actual_trips) with targets_db.monthly_target_trips using city_id and month.
+    The COALESCE function ensures that cities and months with no trips (missing in actual_trips) are treated as 0.
+3. **Categorize Performance:**
+Compare total_actual_trips with total_target_trips to determine if the performance is "Above Target" or "Below Target."
+4. **Calculate Percentage Difference:**
+Calculate the percentage difference using the formula:

+ 	> Percentage Difference = (Actual Trips−Target Trips / Target Trips​) ×100

+ 	Use ROUND to format it to two decimal places.
+5. **Final Report:**
+Select relevant columns and order by city_name and month for a structured report.

+**Further Explanation:**

+- A **LEFT JOIN** was used in the query to ensure that all cities and months from the targets_db.monthly_target_trips table are included in the report, even if there are no trips recorded in the trips_db.fact_trips table for that city and month.

+- The expression **DATE_FORMAT(ft.date, '%Y-%m-01') AS month** was used to standardize all dates in fact_trips to the first day of the respective month, enabling us to group and compare data at the monthly level.